How to Get an Apartment in New York Without Credit

 If you didn’t get a credit card with your parent’s help during college, it’s not impossible to start building credit now.

-The easiest way to start is to apply for a secured credit card, which is like a having a bicycle with training wheels.
+The easiest way to start is to apply for a secured credit card, which is like having a bicycle with training wheels.

 This is a credit card where you’ll need to put money upfront (whereas traditional credit cards are offered free or with a membership fee charged to the account).